Small sky diving plane crashes in Sweden | DW | 08.07.2021

 Media reports stated that eight skydivers were on board, plus the pilot.
 Police confirmed "several" people were killed but did not immediately provide a precise death toll.

+At least one person was rescued from the crash site and taken to hospital with serious injuries, Sweden's Expressen news agency reported.

-The plane caught fire after crashing and the cause of the accident is not yet known.
+The small propellor plane caught fire after crashing and the cause of the accident is not yet known.

 In a similar incident two years ago, a parachuting plane crashed near the city of Umea in northern Sweden, killing nine people on board.